iburzynski/cardano-cli-guru/tutorial/02-build-raw.md

 ## **3. <a id="fee"></a> Calculate the fee and change**

-Jambhala provides a `min-fee` script, which uses `cardano-cli`'s `transaction calculate-min-fee` command to determine the transaction fee.
+Cardano CLI Guru provides a `min-fee` script, which uses `cardano-cli`'s `transaction calculate-min-fee` command to determine the transaction fee.

 The script takes four arguments, in the following format: